Money Management

 The asset approach.

-The asset approach uses a single method to calculate the net worth of any given company.
+Starting from the asset side, this method uses a single calculation to determine the net worth of any given company.
 For example, assume that a company has $100,000 in the bank and a $100,000 mortgage on a property valued at $150,000.
 This company’s net worth would be calculated as follows:

 Assets (Cash + Property) = Total Assets – Liabilities